Transitioning from military to civilian life is a significant shift that veterans often face with resilience but also with unique challenges.

 End

 AMS is proud to be a signatory of the Armed Forces Covenant and holds Gold Status under the Defence Employer Recognition Scheme.
-This year, AMS were the first talent solutions business to resign the Armed Forces Covenant after 10 years.
+This year, AMS were the first talent solutions business to re-sign the Armed Forces Covenant after 10 years.